Bikeman868/Ioc.Modules/README.md

 ## Package developers

 You need to add classes into your packages that define the IoC needs of your package.
+I recommend that you call your class `Package` and place it in the root folder of your project.
+For this to work, the requirement is to decorate the class with the `[Package]` attribute and to implement the `IPackage` interface.

 Here is a simple example:
 ```
     [Package]
     public class Package: IPackage
     {
-        public string Name {get { return "Test Package"; }}
+        public string Name {get { return "My next great thing"; }}

         public IList<IocRegistration> IocRegistrations
         {